survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 T> The build can be improved further by loading popular dependencies, such as React, through a CDN.
 That would decrease the size of the vendor bundle even further while adding an external dependency on the project.
 The idea is that if the user has hit the CDN earlier, caching can kick in like here.

-T> To understand how a manifest is generated in detail, [read the technical explanation at Stack Overflow](https://stackoverflow.com/questions/39548175/can-someone-explain-webpacks-commonschunkplugin/39600793).

 ## Using Records

 As mentioned in the *Bundle Splitting* chapter, plugins such as `AggressiveSplittingPlugin` use **records** to implement caching.
 The approaches discussed above are still valid, but records go one step further.